Skoda Rapid Spaceback (2012-2019) Review

 Rapid Spaceback models get a five-speed manual gearbox with a rewardingly positive shift.
 The more powerful 1.2 TSI gets a six-speed gearbox, so it’s quieter and more relaxed at speed.

-If you are covering lots of miles the TDI diesels make sense.
-Sadly they’re not very refined and are pretty noisy.
-The 1.4 TDI is slow and really not pleasant so go for the better 1.6 TDI.
+If you are covering lots of miles, the TDI diesels make sense.
+Sadly, they’re not very refined and are pretty noisy.
+The 1.4 TDI is slow, so go for the better 1.6 TDI.
 It’s no bundle of fun but has more pulling power.

 Standard safety kit on all models includes ESC stability control along with driver and front-seat passenger airbags, head airbags and side airbags for front passengers.
 There are Isofix mounts on the two outer rear seats for child seats too.

-City Emergency Braking, which will automatically try and stop the car if it detects a collision is imminent, is an option on SE Tech and SE Sport models but was never standard fit.
+City Emergency Braking, which will automatically try and stop the car if it detects a collision is imminent, was an option on SE Tech and SE Sport models.

 "All the engines in the Rapid Spaceback range are designed to be cheap to run.
 Of course, if it’s big mileage economy you want, the diesels have that sewn up.
 The 1.4 TDI will do more than 60mpg in the real world while the 1.6 TDI should see 50mpg."

-But the petrols aren’t far behind which is why we’d choose one over a diesel.
+But the petrols aren’t far behind, which is why we’d choose one over a diesel.
 They’re much smoother and ideal for round town, yet you can still expect 45mpg to 50mpg, making them very cheap to run.
-The 1.4 TSI is a thirstier as you’d expect and you’ll be seeing closer to 40mpg in real-world conditions.
+The 1.4 TSI is thirstier than you’d expect, and you’ll be seeing closer to 40mpg in real-world conditions.

 Elegance was originally the top trim and gets 16-inch alloys, climate control, cornering front fog lights, front and rear floor mats and a height-adjustable passenger seat.